 Microsoft SQL Server is a relational database management system from Microsoft that is specially designed for applications in the corporate environment.
 It is based on the standard of current SQL versions and adds a number of additional features.

 The relational database management system Microsoft SQL Server, abbreviated MSSQLServer, originated from a code originally developed by Sybase.
 Microsoft SQL Server is intended for use in companies and is available in various versions and editions.
 Editions differ in functionality, hardware requirements, and price.
 The software is based on the SQL variant Transact-SQL (T-SQL), which is based on the SQL standard, but adds numerous other features to the range of functions.
 These include, for example, functions for transaction control, line processing, and error or exception handling.
-To get an overview of sql server hosting on the market, check out peer-server.
+To get an overview of sql server hosting on the market, check out the best sql database hosting vps.

 Application areas for the Microsoft SQL Server are data warehouse and business intelligence applications.
 For this purpose, services such as Reporting Services, Analysis Services, Integration Services or SQL Server Data Tools (SSDT) belong to the MSSQLServer.
 Microsoft SQL Server also supports OLE DB and ODBC for Open Database Connectivity.